 SCHEDULE AND SERVICES: from 10 to 17 daily.
 There are services at the entrance.

 PRICE:: 25 mxn (Mexican pesos).

 WHAT TO BRING?
-Light and light clothes, hat, insect repellent, sunscreen (use it after bathing), closed and comfortable shoes to protect you from insect bites, some water always goes well.
-The swimsuit and a towel or pareo to dry after the bath.
+Light and light clothing, hat, insect repellent, sunscreen (use it after bathing), closed and comfortable shoes to protect you from insect bites, some water is always good.
+Swimsuit and a towel or sarong to dry off after bathing.
 It is a good option to wear a diving mask to better appreciate the place.

 THE LAW OF THE GOOD CENOTERO: To avoid contaminating the delicate water of the cenotes, do not use body creams, or protectors, or repellents before entering them.
 Do not hang from the roots of the trees or touch the stalactites or do any other idiocy that damages the place.

 CHARACTERISTICS OF CENOTE BAL-MIL: «It is a closed type cenote inside a cave, with 13 meters of free fall.
 To access the interior, it has a metal staircase and a platform that gives comfort to the visitor.
 The color of the water is blue and it is 16 meters long by 29 meters wide and a maximum depth of 8 meters.
 On one of its walls located to the north, you can see with the help of a lamp some Mayan hands captured in negative, which speaks of the ancient occupation of this place.

 - Offers on flights international and national ..

 - Finance your flight with a signal and the rest pay in comfortable installments before the departure date of the flight with Vuelify.